 MINIMUM OF 30 TOTAL CREDITS REQUIRED

-If you’re a respiratory therapist looking to complete your bachelor’s degree with coursework that features the latest strategies and techniques, you’ll find what you need in Carlow’s Respiratory Care Degree Completion Program.
+If you’re a respiratory therapist looking to complete your bachelor’s degree with coursework that features the latest strategies and techniques, you’ll find what you need in Carlow’s Respiratory Therapy Degree Completion Program.
 Our rigorous, forward-thinking respiratory therapist classes are available to both RRTs and CRTs, if they graduated from a CoARC-accredited program.

-On your path to your bachelor’s degree, you’ll have the flexibility to maintain full-time employment while gaining the vital skills needed to move into respiratory care leadership roles.
+On your path to your bachelor’s degree, you’ll have the flexibility to maintain full-time employment while gaining the vital skills needed to move into respiratory therapy leadership roles.
 Many of our graduates quickly move into management positions, prepared for diverse challenges and opportunities.

 This course will provide students an introduction to basic ethical and legal topics in healthcare and respiratory care practice.
 Ethical and legal principles, definitions, applications, and case study scenarios will be utilized to emphasize knowledge, learning and the practical applications in respiratory care.